onefrankguy/frankmitchell.org/posts/who-else-wants-unified-mechanics-in-rpgs.md

 New player experiences matter.
 I was teaching a friend [Gloomhaven][gh], and we talked about how lowest initiative goes first, and they said, "That doesn't make any sense.
 If I have more initiative, I should go first."
-They where right.
+They were right.
 I've played Gloomhaven so much that I've internalized the "lower initiative goes first" rule, so I didn't bother to question it.